 Many college-level and high school students have discovered a dangerous solution to better and more intense concentration, it’s ‘study drugs.’

 Studying With Chemicals

-Study drugs refer to legal prescription stimulants like Ritalin and Adderall that are inappropriately used in order to increase a person’s general focus as well as their productivity for the sole reason to study better.
+Study drugs refer to legal prescription stimulants like Ritalin and Adderall that are inappropriately used in order to increase a person’s general focus as well as productivity for the sole reason of studying better.

 But looking back now, it’s amazing to me how much I got hooked on Adderall.